-With a single, national scheme, comes a single, national registration body.
+With a single, national scheme, comes a single, national registration body for each health profession.
 This means that a recalcitrant health professional cannot set up shop in another jurisdiction if they are facing disciplinary action at home.
-A single, national, publicly available register will exist to provide the public with up-to-date information about the registration of their health professionals.
+A single, national, publicly available register will exist to provide the public with up-to-date information about the registration of their health professional.

 Public safety is at the forefront of the national law.
-In particular, the law requires mandatory reporting by health practitioners and employers where there is evidence that a practitioner may be practising in a manner which puts patients at harm, including practising under the influence of drugs or alcohol, or sexual misconduct.
+In particular, the law requires mandatory reporting by health practitioners and employers where there is evidence that a practitioner may be practising in a manner which puts patients at risk of harm, including practising under the influence of drugs or alcohol, or sexual misconduct.

-Mandatory criminal history and identity checks will assist in detecting inappropriate registration nation wide, also student registration, strong community representation on national boards and simple processes for the public to make complaints all strengthen existing Tasmanian provisions.
+Mandatory criminal history and identity checks will assist in detecting inappropriate registration nationwide, while student registration, strong community representation on national boards and simple processes for the public to make complaints all strengthen existing Tasmanian provisions.